Skip to main content

 8 p.m., St. Francis Xavier College Church and U.S. Bank Plaza

-While you're gearing up for your classes, stop by the academic support table to learn more about tutoring, supplemental instruction, University Writing Services and success coaching!
-See the next tab for more information about Academic Orientation.
+While you're gearing up for classes, stop by these tables to learn more about tutoring, Supplemental Instruction, University Writing Services, student success coaching and math help sessions.

 "Speak About It!"